 The Mood and Anxiety Ambulatory Services (MAAS) is a clinical and research unit staffed by a multi-disciplinary team including psychology, psychiatry, social work, nursing, and occupational therapy.
-Our clinic is a high demand outpatient treatment service that offers specialized training in empirically supported treatment, namely in short-term cognitive behavioural therapy for depression, obsessive compulsive disorder, generalized anxiety disorder, , social anxiety disorder, panic disorder and agoraphobia, for adults.
+Our clinic is a high demand outpatient treatment service that offers specialized training in empirically supported treatment, namely in short-term cognitive behavioural therapy for depression, obsessive compulsive disorder, generalized anxiety disorder, social anxiety disorder, panic disorder and agoraphobia, for adults.
 Clients receive treatment for 13-16 weeks.
 This rotation offers opportunities to gain both depth and breadth of clinical experiences in individual and group treatment formats.
 Residents are also involved in coleading CBT booster groups.
-Based on COVID 19 pandemic restrictions, there will likely be a mixture of individual and group treatment (virtual and/or in person).
+There will likely be a mixture of individual and group treatment (virtual and/or in person).
 MAAS has been one of the sites participating in the Ontario Structured Psychotherapy (OSP) program since its inception, and the supervisor is the CAMH Clinical and Training Lead for OSP.
+Residents will learn how to work within a stepped care treatment model.